douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 When we run a program, the shell creates a new process.
 It then temporarily sends whatever we type on our keyboard to that process's standard input, and whatever the process sends to standard output to the screen (Figure 13):

-Here's what happens when we run `wc -l *.pdb > lengths`.
+Here's what happens when we run `wc -l *.txt > lengths`.
 The shell starts by telling the computer to create a new process to run the wc program.
 Since we've provided some filenames as parameters, wc reads from them instead of from standard input.
 And since we've used > to redirect output to a file, the shell connects the process's standard output to that file (Figure 14).
 Running One Program with Redirection Figure 14: Running One Program with Redirection

-If we run wc -l *.pdb | sort instead, the shell creates two processes, one for each process in the pipe, so that wc and sort run simultaneously.
+If we run wc -l *.txt | sort instead, the shell creates two processes, one for each process in the pipe, so that wc and sort run simultaneously.
 The standard output of wc is fed directly to the standard input of sort; since there's no redirection with >, sort's output goes to the screen (Figure 15):

-And if we run `wc -l *.pdb | sort | head -1`, we get the three processes shown in Figure 16 with data flowing from the files, through wc to sort, and from sort through head to the screen.
+And if we run `wc -l *.txt | sort | head -1`, we get the three processes shown in Figure 16 with data flowing from the files, through wc to sort, and from sort through head to the screen.

 This simple idea is why Unix has been so successful.
 Instead of creating enormous programs that try to do many different things, Unix programmers focus on creating lots of simple tools that each do one job well, and work well with each other.
 Ten such tools can be combined in 100 ways, and that's only looking at pairings: when we start to look at pipes with multiple stages, the possibilities are almost uncountable.